kokoloko13/WebSight/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-HotSight is a NodeJS based web application and JavaScript library for monitoring and analyzing of the behavior of users of websites.
+WebSight is a NodeJS based web application and JavaScript library for monitoring and analyzing of the behavior of users of websites.

 ## Features (v1.0)
 1. Monitoring most clickable sections on the website